spreedbox/spreedbox-firmware/README.md

 This repository tracks checksums, package lists (manifest).
 These files are tagged with a signature and a version number which defines the Spreedbox firmware image release.

+## Release suites

+The following release suites are available:

+- `titan`: based on Ubuntu 14.04 and Nextcloud 12
+- `rhea`: based on Ubuntu 18.04 and Nextcloud 20

 ## Download

 The downloads for the released images are found on the [Releases](https://github.com/spreedbox/spreedbox-firmware/releases) page.